Access Denied

 Portioning for Blood Sugar Predictability

 Use measuring cups or a food scale to create consistent portions.
-When you know each container has exactly 25g of carbs, insulin dosing (for Type 1) or monitoring (for Type 2) becomes automatic.
+When you know each container has about 25g of carbs, insulin dosing (for Type 1) or monitoring (for Type 2) becomes simpler.

-Standard portions: - Protein: 4-6 oz cooked (palm-sized) - Complex carbs: ½ cup cooked grains or 1 cup starchy vegetables - Non-starchy vegetables: 1-2 cups (unlimited, essentially) - Healthy fats: 1-2 tablespoons measured
+Standard portions: - Protein: 4-6 oz cooked (palm-sized) - Complex carbs: ½ cup cooked grains or 1 cup starchy vegetables - Non-starchy vegetables: 1-2+ cups (more is usually fine) - Healthy fats: 1-2 tablespoons measured

 When meal prep feels overwhelming: Consider portion-controlled prepared meals.
 Our Weight Loss Meal Plan provides meals under 500 calories with 20g+ protein—ideal for diabetes management.
 The High Protein Meal Plan delivers 35g+ protein for maximum blood sugar stability.
 These take the guesswork out entirely while you learn the principles.

-How to Adapt Any Recipe to Be Diabetic-Friendly
+How to Adapt Any Recipe to Be Diabetes-Friendly

 You don't need "diabetic recipes"—you need strategies to modify any recipe.
 Here's the framework: